 Another way is to add the syrup right from the beginning and keep the honey cookies in a well-sealed food container for over a month.
 No fridge.

-The traditional shape is oval and the honey cookie’s size is more or less the size of a palm.
+TIP FOR SHAPING.
+The traditional shape is oval and the honey cookie's size is more or less the size of a palm.
 You may like the traditional decoration on their surface by using a fork.
 Pinch lightly only the surface.
 Another way is to press lightly the cookies on a cheese grater.
 This technique will help the cookies to soak better the syrup.
-If you know what I mean!!

-Enjoy your Christmas honey cookies with a hot cup of coffee or herbal tea.
+Enjoy your cookies with a hot cup of coffee or herbal tea.
+As mentioned it is an excellent snack.

 You may make them even a month before Christmas.
 Bake them and keep them in a food container.
 They will last one month for sure and even more.